silvenon/generator-wbp/README.md

   * [imagemin] for image optimization
   * [SVG][svg-symbol] for icons (`<symbol>` + `<use>`) + [polyfill][svg4everybody] for IE
   * [CSS loader] component for React
+  * [Mocha] as the test framework
+  * [jsdom] for React testing (with [TestUtils])

+If the React option is off, the generator falls back to Selenium testing:

   * [selenium-standalone] for installing drivers and running the Selenium server
-  * [Mocha] as the test framework
   * [WebdriverIO] as Node.js bindings for Selenium ([more info][integration-testing] about the setup)

 See the current [roadmap].